fkorotkov/heron/website/content/docs/contributors/community.md

 3. Implement proper unit tests along with your change.
 Verify that all tests can pass.

 4. Submit a GitHub pull request that includes your change and test cases.
 Describe clearly your pull request the change.
-Verify that Travis CI passes.
+Verify that Cirrus CI passes.

 5. Complete a code review by addressing reviewers's comments.